PrajwalG413/QT_QML_Assignment/README.md

     Based on your Explaination I have created a simple Unit test class and created some testcases.
     In this I have intentionally failed two testcases so that we can understand how testcases fail.

+5. Unit_Test_Calculator:

+    Implemented same code you have done in training, but added testcases for Diff, MUl, and Div (checked for divide by '0' using QVERIFY).

 5. Signal_Slot_and_QINVOKABLE: